lisale841/lisale841/README.md

 * 💻 Currently working on my first full-stack application called [It's a Mood](https://its-a-mood.herokuapp.com/) and my weather application called [Weather-Meow :cat2:](https://weather-meow.vercel.app/)
 * 📚 Stack - JavaScript, React, CSS3, HTML5, Node.js, Express, PostgreSQL
 * 🛠️ Tools -  Bootstrap, NPM, Babel, Webpack, Git, Github, Slack, VS Code
 * 👯 I’m always looking to collaborate on new and fun applications.
-Currently working on a collab project called Battleslimes where I created a page displaying cute [Battleslimes](https://showcase.battleslimes.com) with link to their opensea page where you can purchase your own slime nft.
+Currently working on a collab project called Battleslimes where I created a page displaying cute [Battleslimes](https://showcase.battleslimes.com) with link to their opensea page there you can purchase your own slime nft!
 * :book: Open to learning new things.

 ## About Me 👨‍💻